 Basic Linux Administration

 Howdy everyone!
 If you know me, you know I love Raspberry Pi’s.
 Not the food, but the little wallet sized computers.
 I have a bunch of them all doing small things like Pi-Hole and even running local gameservers.
-Here at my home, Debian 11 and Ubuntu 22.04 LTS with a Pro subscription are my Operating Systems of choice.
-I am not a Linux Systems Admin but I often get to manage a large fleet of Red Hat Enterprise Linux (RHEL) servers.
+Here at my home, Debian 11 is my Operating Systems of choice.
+While I am not a Linux SysAdmin; I often get to manage a large fleet of Red Hat Enterprise Linux (RHEL) servers.
 Most of them running containers on Podman.
+Anyways, lets get started!

-Linux refers to the kernel.
+Linux really just refers to the kernel.
 A kernel is the low-level code that manages memory, storage, and communication with the underlying PC hardware.
 There are countless ‘flavours’ of Linux also known as Distros’.
-Each with slightly different packages that are configured together to create an Operating System.
+Each with slightly different packages that when configured together create a cohesive Operating System.

 Debian uses the apt package manager and Red Hat Enterprise Linux (RHEL) uses the yum package manager.
 They function the same way with slightly different syntax.
 Even with a Desktop Enviroment (DE), it is best practice to let your package manager handle everything storage related.
 Using your package manager, you streamline updating, patching, uninstalling, and storage clean up.
 Here are a few of my most used apt commands.